.aedc-icons {

 Understanding the AEDC

-The AEDC provides schools with information about children’s holistic development.
+The AEDC provides schools and early childhood services with information about children’s holistic development.

-The AEDC helps schools consider local issues that are likely to impact children’s development and wellbeing, and in turn the school and school community.
+The AEDC helps schools and early childhood services consider local issues that are likely to impact children’s development and wellbeing, and in turn the sites and their communities.

 This information can help communities understand the environments and experiences that are shaping children’s development in the early years.
 Find out more about working with communities.